joaopauloschuler/neural-api/README.md

 When loading an image from a file, the easiest and fastest method is calling `LoadImageFromFileIntoVolume(ImageFileName:string; V:TNNetVolume)`.
 When loading from an **TFPMemoryImage**, you can load with `LoadImageIntoVolume(M: TFPMemoryImage; Vol:TNNetVolume)`.
 For saving an image, the fastest method is `SaveImageFromVolumeIntoFile(V: TNNetVolume; ImageFileName: string)`.

 ## Fitting your Neural Network
+The easiest way to train your neural network is utilizing unit `neuralfit.pas`.
+Inside this unit, you’ll find the class `TNeuralImageFit` that is used by many examples.
 ### Image Classification
-The easiest way to train your neural network is utilizing unit `neuralfit.pas`.
-Inside this unit, you’ll find the class `TNeuralImageFit` that is used by many examples.  `TNeuralImageFit` has been designed for image classification tasks and is declared as follows:
+  `TNeuralImageFit` has been designed for image classification tasks and can be called as follows:
 ```
 procedure Fit(pNN: TNNet;
   pImgVolumes, pImgValidationVolumes, pImgTestVolumes: TNNetVolumeList;